mavryk-network/bake.mavryk.org_content/en/getting-started/best-practices.md

 ### Using your daily computer or laptop
 If you use your daily computer for baking, it's much more likely to have issues because of accidentally affecting either your baker's connection to the internet or your Ledger's connection to your baker.

-### Not using TezBake Discord or Telegram monitoring bots
+### Not using MavBake Discord or Telegram monitoring bots
-The TezBake Discord and Telegram bots are designed to monitor your baker's status and alert you if there are any issues.
+The MavBake Discord and Telegram bots are designed to monitor your baker's status and alert you if there are any issues.
 It is highly recommended that you use these bots to monitor your baker.
 Should your baker go offline, you will be notified immediately and can take action to fix the issue.

 ---